danielaparker/jsoncons/doc/ref/json_options.md

     json_options & pad_inside_array_brackets(bool value)
 Default is `false`

-    json_options& floating_point_format(chars_format value)
-Overrides [floating point format](chars_format.md) when serializing json.
-The default, for a floating point value that was previously decoded from json text, is to preserve the original format when serializing.
-The default, for a floating point value that was directly inserted into a json value, to serialize with [chars_format::general](chars_format.md).

     json_options& bignum_format(bignum_chars_format value)
 Overrides [bignum format](bignum_chars_format.md) when serializing json.
 The default is [bignum_chars_format::base10](bignum_chars_format.md).